bio-boris/NewKbaseDevelopers/coding_standards.md

 KBase currently uses 2.7.14, but write code compatible with 3, namely wrap your print functions in parenthesis.
 A guide to writing future proof code is available at
 [python-future.org](http://python-future.org/compatible_idioms.html)

-Q: Single Quotes or Double Quotes?’
+### Q: Single Quotes or Double Quotes?
 Use single or double quotes consistently throughout your app, pick one and don't switch between the two.

-Q: Underscores for protected methods and double underscores for private methods?
+### Q: Underscores for protected methods and double underscores for private methods?
 YES